tapis-project/Smart-Data_Collection_for_sensor_networks/_episodes/02-connecting_to_jupyter.md

 teaching: 5
 exercises: 5
 questions:
-- "How do we access a Jupyter notebook server MyBinder?"
+- "Running Jupyter notebooks using Google Co-lab?"
 objectives:
-- "Use MyBinder to deploy and access a Jupyter notebook for Smart-Data collection for sensor networks."
+- "Use Google Co-lab to access a Jupyter notebook for Smart-Data collection for sensor networks."
 ---

 # Creating a Jupyter notebook server with MyBinder